antoni-drop/Cybersecurity-Labs/Labs/Technical-Labs/Incident-Response.md

 Since the malware is on the local machine, I need to block any traffic coming out to the attackers **C2 (Command and Control)** server.

-Blocking IPs is also a trivial bypass for an attacker as all they have to do is change their IP through a VPN or use a different proxy and the malware can re-establish its connection.
+Blocking IPs is also an **easy** bypass for an attacker as all they have to do is change their IP through a VPN or use a different proxy and the malware can re-establish its connection.

 In this case, the tester signed up to a cloud service provider giving them a large pool of IP addresses to use as proxies.

 > **NOTE** : Proxies are the "middlemen" for internet traffic.
 Requests go through them rather than straight to the website or server on your behalf.
 Attackers use this as this keeps them hidden.

 ---

 ### Level 3 (Domain Names)